evhub/coconut/README.rst

 \7. *But...* **Coconut allows for truly Pythonic functional programming.**

-Not only can Coconut do all those awesome things, it also has syntactic support for partial application, function composition, infix calling, frozen set literals, unicode operators, tail call optimization, and a whole host of other constructs for you to explore.
+Not only can Coconut do all those awesome things, it also has syntactic support for partial application, function composition, infix calling, lazy lists, frozen set literals, unicode operators, tail call optimization, and a whole host of other constructs for you to explore.

 Ready to give Coconut a try?
 Head over to the HELP_ file for a full tutorial to help (ha, get it?) you get started.